 WGU Prelicensure BSN students seeking transfer to a cohort offered in another state must request such transfer in writing with the State Director of Nursing in the receiving state.

-Students seeking a transfer to the Prelicensure program in another state must first obtain approval from their current State Director.
+Students seeking a transfer to the Prelicensure program in another state must first obtain approval from their current State Director of Nursing.
 Transfer is not automatic; reasons for denial include, but are not limited to:

 WGU and/or College of Health Professions academic or nursing dispositional conduct related issues;